 Best 20 pound Test Braided Saltwater Fishing Line– (125 yards)

-The best hooks for flounder are in the size 1 range and are sharp.
+The best hooks are in the size 1 range and are sharp.
 I mean, this is the truth when catching any sort of fish, isn’t it?
 We love the sharpened 1/0 hooks by Mustad, Owner, and Gamakatsu.
 These hooks are incredibly sharp and all the pros use them.
 They’re affordable enough that anyone can use them.
 They catch more fish.
 That’s the important part.

 Best Flounder Rig?